-Popcorn has become one of America's most beloved snack foods, but it has been enjoyed across the globe for thousands of years.
+Popcorn is one of America's most beloved snacks and has been enjoyed across the globe for thousands of years.
 Perhaps the world's oldest snack food, popcorn is easy to cook and can be seasoned in hundreds of ways.

 Who Invented Popcorn?

 The history of popcorn is deep throughout the Americas, where corn is a staple food, but the oldest popcorn known to date was found in New Mexico.
 In 1948, Herbert Dick and Earle Smith discovered small heads of corn and individually popped kernels deep in a dry cave known as the "Bat Cave."
-The kernels have since been carbon dated to be approximately 5,600 years old.
+The kernels have since been carbon-dated to be approximately 5,600 years old.

 Decorated funeral urns in Mexico from 300 A.D. depict a maize god with popped kernels adorning his headdress.
 Evidence of popcorn throughout Central and South America, particularly Peru, Guatemala, and Mexico, is rampant.
-Aztec Indians used popcorn not only for eating but also decoration in clothing and other ceremonial embellishments.
+Aztec Indians used popcorn not only for eating but also for decorating clothing and other ceremonial embellishments.

 Native Americans throughout North America also have a rich history documenting the consumption of popcorn.
 In addition to the kernels found in New Mexico, a kernel approximately 1,000 years old was found in Utah in a cave that was thought to be inhabited by Pueblo Indians.
 French explorers that came to the new world found popcorn being made by the Iroquois Indians in the Great Lakes region as well.

-As colonists began moving to North America, they adopted the popular Native American snack food.
+As colonists began moving to North America, they adopted the popular Native American food.
 Not only was popcorn eaten as a snack, but it was also reported to have been eaten with milk and sugar like a breakfast cereal.
 Popcorn was also cooked by colonists with a small amount of molasses, creating a snack similar to today's kettle corn.

 From Movies to Microwaves